Ford's Hospital Almshouse, Coventry

 Like so many historic buildings in central Coventry Ford's Hospital was damaged by bombs during WWII.
-On 14 October 1940 the building was struck by a bomb which killed six residents, a nurse, and the Hospital warden.
+On 14 October 1940, the building was struck by a bomb which killed six residents, a nurse, and the Hospital warden.
 Though the building sustained damage, it was not beyond repair.
-Restoration took 13 years, and used original timber and brick salvaged from the bombed out site.
+The restoration took 13 years and used original timber and brick salvaged from the bombed-out site.
 The Hospital was altered to create large, fully self-contained apartments.

 Amidst the bombing rubble a section of 14th century tiled floor was unearthed.
 One floor tile showed a black eagle, symbol of Earl Leofric of Mercia who did so much to make Coventry a major mercantile town in the 11th century.
 The symbol suggests that a chapel associated with Greyfriars Priory (see our article on Christchurch Spire) stood on the site before Ford's Hospital was erected.

 Ford's Hospital, along with several other historic buildings in Coventry, featured in a 2009 episode of Doctor Who, entitled The Shakespeare Code.

 Since the Hospital is in use as a residence the interior is only open to the public for the annual Heritage Open Days event in September.
 However, you can easily view the exterior facing Greyfriars Street, with the beautifully carved 16th century timbers.
 You can also peep through the barred gate into the incredibly picturesque inner courtyard.
 Unfortunately a stone wall surrounds the property and blocks views of the gardens and the rear of the building.